gsimon75/esp8266_gps_unit/README.md

 https only.
 Actually it's three separate REST APIs:

  - One for receiving the units' reports, it uses a client-side SSL authentication scheme
- - One for providing data to the client apps, it uses a cloud-based authentication aggregator to support client logins with external accounts like Google, Facebook, etc.
+ - One for providing data to the customer apps, it uses a cloud-based authentication aggregator to support client logins with external accounts like Google, Facebook, etc.
  - One for administration tasks, its access can be limited to the local intranet, may require client-side SSL certificate, and also may use any sort of authentication backend.

-## Client app
+## Customer app

 As of now, it's only a mock (around a fictive workflow for a scooter rental service) with no data connection whatsoever.

-A client app like this is inherently domain-specific, because the customers want *services* and not just raw display of location data, so without an actual service workflow, no data presentation makes any sense.
+A customer app like this is inherently domain-specific, because the customers want *services* and not just raw display of location data, so without an actual service workflow, no data presentation makes any sense.

 Moreover, service workflows are usually not passive, so they rely on customer decisions and actions, like taking or returning